 “He’ll see his share yet.”

-You’ve already seen your share, you want to say.
+I’ve already seen my share, I want to say.
 A million shattered shards.

 “Are you ready?”